IBM/image-analysis-iot-alert/README.md

 ## Step 5 - Watson IoT Platform
 - Make sure that by now you have already created IBM Cloud Functions instance
-- Make sure also that you created a gateway and a device (in Step 1)
+- Make sure also that you created a gateway and a device
 ![iot-device-gateway](images-docs/iot-device-gateway.PNG)
 ![vr-device-props](images-docs/vr-device-props.PNG)

 ## Step 6 - Node-RED
-- Make sure you already created a Node-RED package
+- Make sure you already created a Node-RED package from the Catalog

 - Copy and paste the json flow from **viz-node-red/flow.json** into Import -> Clipboard at your Node-RED `https://YOUR_APP_NAME.mybluemix.net/red` (YOUR_APP_NAME = whatever you named your app).
 Assuming that you already created Node-RED package from IBM Cloud's Catalog.
 If not, go ahead and create one.
 Ususally with Node-RED package, you'll get a Cloudant db.
 You can either use that or bind the one you created in Step 2.
 To avoid confusion, make sure you use one Cloudant service.